-- In the first column, the Solver lists all the sensors that can detect UWB signals from the tag.
-Select only those sensors that have a direct line of sight to the tag (see Running the Solver for the Correct Sensors on page 36). - 2.
+- 1. In the first column, the Solver lists all the sensors that can detect UWB signals from the tag.
+Select only those sensors that have a direct line of sight to the tag (see Running the Solver for the Correct Sensors on page 44). - 2.
 In the second column, the Solver lists the calculated pitch and yaw for each sensor.
 Select the results that you want to use.

 - Even if the standard deviation is low, accept the results only if they correspond to the physical orientation of the sensors. - If the results of a sensor are consistently poor: - Solve parameters for the sensor by placing a tag in a different measured position. - ° Check and adjust the physical orientation of the sensor, if necessary. - Check if there are any obstructions that might affect the ability of the sensor to sight the tag. - 3.
-In the third column, the Solver lists the cable delay between sensor pairs-select all the check boxes in this column.
+In the third column, the Solver lists the cable delay between sensor pairs-by default all checkboxes in this column are selected for youselect all the checkboxes in this column.